-There are always two prices given in a currency pair, the bid and the ask price.
-The bid price represents the maximum price that a buyer is willing to pay for a forex pair or security, whereas the ask price represents the minimum price at which a seller is willing to take for that same asset.
+There are always two prices given in a currency pair, the bid, and the asking price.
+The bid price represents the maximum price that a buyer is willing to pay for a forex pair or security, whereas the asking price represents the minimum price at which a seller is willing to take for that same asset.
 Both of these prices are given in real-time and are constantly updating.

 It is also important to understand that in forex trading, the base currency is shown on the left of the currency pair, and the variable, quote or counter currency, on the right.
 The pairing tells you how much of the variable currency equals one unit of the base currency.

-The buy price quoted will always be higher than the sell price quoted, with the underlying market price being somewhere in-between.
+The buying price quoted will always be higher than the selling price quoted, with the underlying market price being somewhere in-between.

 The spread is measured in pips, which is a small unit of movement in the price of a currency pair, and the fourth decimal point on the price quote.

 When trading forex, or any other asset via a CFD or spread betting account, you pay the entire spread upfront.
 This compares to the commission paid when trading share CFDs, which is paid both when entering or exiting a trade.
 The tighter the spread, the better value you get as a trader.

 The bid price is 1.1129 and the asking price is 1.1130 for the EUR/USD currency pair.
 If you subtract 1.1129 from 11.1130, that equals 0.0001.

 As the spread is based on the last large number in the price quote, it equates to a spread of 1.0.